Augaire mac Ailella

 Augaire mac Ailella (with similar spellings like Ugaire and Aililla) was the King of Laigin (Leinster), Ireland, who is said to have led the Irish forces at the Battle of Confey c.
 915-917.
 The Irish were defeated by Vikings under King Sigtrygg Caech (also called Sigtrygg Gael or Sithric the Blind) from Dublin.
 The Annals of the Four Masters said he was killed in the battle.
-The warrior who actually slew Ugaire in 917 was the father of Palnatoke, who in the Jómsvíkinga saga is named Palner Tokesen (Pálnir son of Tóki) but in the Gesta Wulinensis ecclesiae pontificum is named Palmairslau.
-Regardless of his correct name he came from the island of Funen.
+The warrior who actually slew Ugaire in 917 was the father of Palnatoke, who in the Jómsvíkinga saga is named Palner Tokesen (Pálnir son of Tóki).

-He was probably the husband of Mór ingen Cearbhaill from the neighboring kingdom of Osraige.
+He was probably the husband of Mór ingen Cearbhaill from the neighbouring kingdom of Osraige.